erdincay/fleXive/disttools/README.txt

 [fleXive] 3.0 README
 ====================

 Thank you for using [fleXive].
-This directory contains all [fleXive] libraries, the administration backend application and an Ant-based build system for managing your projects.
+This directory contains all [fleXive] libraries,  administration backend application and an Ant-based build system for your projects.

 A complete description of the [fleXive] distribution can be found in the reference documentation, available online at http://www.flexive.org/docs/website/writing_applications.html